Skip to main content

 Multi-Attribute, Multimodal Bias Mitigation in AI Systems

-MAMMOth is a 36 – month (November 2022 – October 2025) Horizon Europe Research and Innovation Action, funded by the European Union under Grant Agreement ID: 101070285.
-MAMMOth aims to develop an innovative fairness-aware AI-data driven framework that provides a number of tools and techniques for the discovery and mitigation of multi-discrimination, and for promoting the accountability of AI-systems with respect to multiple protected attributes and for traditional tabular data and more complex network and visual data.
+MAMMOth was a 36 – month Horizon Europe Research and Innovation Action, funded by the European Union under Grant Agreement ID: 101070285.
+MAMMOth developed an innovative fairness-aware AI framework that provides several tools and techniques for the discovery and mitigation of multi-discrimination, and for promoting the accountability of AI-systems with respect to multiple protected attributes and for tabular data and more complex network and visual data.

-MAMMOth will make available both standalone open-source methods and an integrated open source “bias toolkit” that will combine new methods with third-party fairness libraries and components.
+MAMMOth made available both standalone open-source methods and an integrated open source “bias toolkit” (MAI-Bias) that combines new methods with third-party fairness libraries and components.

-In addition to the developed research methods, algorithms and tools, the project has already engaged with communities of vulnerable and/or underrepresented groups in AI research (e.g. the LGBTIQ community, minority groups, migrants, people with disabilities), implementing a co-creation strategy to ensure that genuine needs and pains are at the center of the research agenda.
-Furthermore, the multi-disciplinary approach of the project, which is supported by social science and ethics experts, ensures that MAMMOth is grounded in valid social science and humanity principles, and will move beyond a simplistic data-driven view of AI bias.
-It will therefore contribute to the discovery of the possible underlying sources of bias and discrimination.
+In addition to the developed research methods, algorithms and tools, the project engaged with communities of vulnerable and/or underrepresented groups in AI research (e.g. the LGBTIQ community, minority groups, migrants), implementing a co-creation strategy to ensure that genuine needs and pains are at the center of the research agenda.
+Furthermore, the multi-disciplinary approach of the project, which was supported by social science and ethics experts, grounded the project work in valid social science and humanity principles, and moved beyond a simplistic data-driven view of AI bias.
+It therefore contributed to the discovery of the possible underlying sources of bias and discrimination.

-The MAMMOth tools are designed for three sectors of interest:
+The MAMMOth tools were designed for three sectors of interest:

-The project has made significant progress across its scientific objectives, with a particular emphasis on the following:
+The project made significant progress across its scientific objectives, with a particular emphasis on the following:

-2. Standardised AI Solutions: A significant accomplishment of the project is the creation of the FairBench library, which provides standard APIs for measuring group fairness or bias in AI systems.
-This versatile toolkit provides an array of fairness building blocks that can be used to systematically explore bias and fairness, aiding in the development of more equitable AI systems.
+2. Standardised AI Solutions: A significant accomplishment of the project is the creation of the MAI-Bias toolkit and a set of libraries, all of which are open-source and provide standard APIs for measuring and mitigating group fairness or bias in multimodal AI systems.
+The toolkit and associated libraries provide an array of fairness building blocks that can be used to systematically explore bias and fairness, aiding in the development of more equitable AI systems.

-3. Technology for Bias Evaluation and Mitigation: The project has developed innovative methods (e.g. FairBranch, FLAC) to evaluate and mitigate bias, including quantifying bias under fuzzy logic.
+3. Technology for Bias Evaluation and Mitigation: The project developed innovative methods (e.g. FairBranch, FLAC, BAdd, MAVias) to evaluate and mitigate bias, including quantifying bias under fuzzy logic.
 The research focuses on the belief values of discrimination and the possibility of encountering protected group members, offering a more nuanced and comprehensive assessment of AI fairness.

-4. Reliability, Traceability, and Explainability: In line with the goal of ensuring reliable, traceable, and explainable AI solutions, the project has leveraged Explainable Artificial Intelligence (XAI) methodologies.
-By examining AI models handling facial images, the project has explored the presence of bias and offered insights into model behaviour through visualisations and global focus analysis.
+4. Reliability, Traceability, and Explainability: In line with the goal of ensuring reliable, traceable, and explainable AI solutions, the project leveraged Explainable Artificial Intelligence (XAI) methodologies and generative AI for creating equitable synthetic data, as well as studied the robustness of solutions under adversarial settings.

-• A thorough study of AI bias with emphasis on multimodal and multi-attribute fairness.
+• A thorough study of AI bias with emphasis on multimodal and multi-attribute fairness, accompanied by numerous scientific publications in high impact venues.

-• An open-source MAMMOth bias toolkit, which will offer a user-friendly way for assessing and mitigating bias in complex datasets, with newly implemented algorithms, and easy-to-use library design with connections to popular bias libraries (e.g. AIF360).
+• An open-source MAMMOth bias toolkit (MAI-Bias), which offers a user-friendly and versatile way for assessing and mitigating bias in complex datasets, with newly implemented algorithms, and easy-to-use library design with connections to popular bias libraries (e.g. AIF360).

 • Establishment of best practices for incorporating bias-aware AI in credit scoring and face verification applications.